Is the program accredited?

 What are Englewood Hospital’s clinical affiliations?

-Englewood Hospital remains an independent, not-for-profit community hospital, but our leadership has recognized the importance of strategic affiliation in an era of rapid consolidation in health care.
-We are an affiliate of the Hackensack-Meridian Health Network.
+Englewood Hospital remains an independent, not-for-profit community hospital and part of Englewood Health.
+The leadership team at Englewood Health has recognized the importance of strategic affiliation in an era of rapid consolidation in health care and has an affiliation with the Hackensack-Meridian Health Network.
 This affiliation has provided Englewood Hospital with important opportunities for growth in its clinical and academic programs.
 For example, Hackensack University Medical Center (HUMC) has partnered with Memorial Sloan Kettering Cancer Center (MSKCC), and this relationship will bring MSKCC specialists to Englewood Hospital to provide care for patients.

 The affiliation with Hackensack-Meridian Health will also afford Englewood Hospital residents opportunities to apply for subspecialty fellowship programs within the network as their educational programs develop and expand.